fusioncharts/dev_centre_docs/fusiontime/integrations/jquery/your-first-chart-using-jquery-in-fusiontime.md

 ## Installation

-Since FusionTime is distributed along with FusionCharts Suite, download/install the `FusionCharts v13.3.3-sr.1` to get access to FusionTime.
+Since FusionTime is distributed along with FusionCharts Suite, download/install the **FusionCharts** package to get access to FusionTime.
 To install follow the steps below:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>